 The route takes runners across the Santa Fe Bridge, which normally serves as a check point on the U.S.-Mexico border.
 On race day it is part of a celebration of two cities, El Paso in Texas and Ciudad Juarez in Mexico, united as one community.
 The group says the race is “about the unique greatness of the largest borderland in the world.
 It illustrates how one community, united by an international boundary line, blends itself into one region.”

 In that sense it is an example of the work that community foundations as grant making institutions do to improve the lives of people living in transnational communities.
-This idea is what brought me to Texas in April — not to run a 10k, but to explore how the IAF and its partners, the Charles Stewart Mott Foundation and CFLeads can support community foundations in the United States, Latin America and the Caribbean to collaborate with residents who live in transnational communities.
+This idea is what brought me to Texas in April — not to run a 10k, but to explore how the IAF and its partners, the Charles Stewart Mott Foundation and CFLeads can support community foundations in the United States, Canada, Latin America and the Caribbean to collaborate with residents who live in transnational communities.

 To that end the three partners sponsored a panel at the Council on Foundations (COF) Annual Conference in Dallas with the title, “Good Bridges Make Good Neighbors: The Foundations of Transnational Community.”